Enterprise High School (Alabama): 2010 building

 The city of Enterprise approved the rebuilding of Enterprise High School at a new location on the northwestern side of town off of Boll Weevil Circle, the city's main bypass.
-The school was constructed with more than $45 million in FEMA, insurance settlements, and state approved grant money.
+The school was constructed with more than $45 million in disaster relief funding from FEMA, insurance settlements, and state approved grant money.
 The town also approved a sales tax increase to collect funds for school construction.
 Overall, The result was construction of an $86 million replacement school.
 The new Enterprise High, at 525,000 square feet, is one of the largest schools in the Southeast.

 On August 23, 2010, the doors of the new Enterprise High School opened to students.
 It was the first time in more than three years that High School students in Enterprise had been able to attend school in a High School building.
 Since March 2007, they had been sharing the campus of Enterprise State Community College with the local college students.
 The start of school year for all schools in the City of Enterprise had been delayed for two weeks to ensure that the High School building (the only public High School in town) would be ready for the first day of school.

 The streets surrounding the campus were named just prior to the first day of school.
 Woodham Drive was named after John W. Woodham, an architect who worked with the school system for 25 years.
 Ralls drive was named after John G. Ralls, who sold more than 137 acre of land to the school system for the construction of the new school, and then donated a portion of the sale price back to the school.
 A third road was named after Webe Curenton, who sold his property to the school so that a driveway could be built connecting the school with Main Street.
 Wild Cat Way, the road surrounding the perimeter of the school, was named after the school's "Wildcat" mascot.